notfier/touristique-client/README.md

 ### How to use?

+You can check it on localhost:3000 after both client and backend server running.
 Enter a known tourist card id to edit his info or change department.
 If you want to create a new tourist simply click Create a new one.

 ### Commands